17 small business grants for women

 To be eligible, businesses must be owned by women, for-profit in nature, generating revenue and in early-stage development (years one to six of operations).
 Other eligibility criteria are listed here.

-• Applicants submit a resume, pitch deck, business registration document and a one-minute video.
+Applicants submit a resume, pitch deck, business registration document and a one-minute video.
 Women are selected annually from nine regions worldwide to participate in the Cartier Women’s Initiative fellowship program.
 Awards are made in spring.
-Applications for the 2023 awards are now closed.
-The next call for applications opens May 22, 2023, and submissions must be received by July 3, 2024.
+Applications for the 2024 awards are now closed.
+For 2025, there will be an Impact Awards addition, and only former Cartier Women’s Initiative Fellows are eligible.

 The Tory Burch Foundation offers capital funding for small businesses, including in partnership with the Fearless Fund for Black women small business owners.
 Up to 75 grants are awarded annually with the Fearless Fund and range from $10,000 to $20,000.
 To qualify, businesses should be one to five years old and generate at least $100,000 in annual revenue.

-• Applications are accepted online during four separate entry periods, with one winner selected for each period.
-The application period is now closed for 2023, so check back to see when new applications will be accepted.
+Applications are accepted online during four separate entry periods, with one winner selected for each period.
+The current application period opened on August 1, 2023, and the closing date has not been announced.

 The Mama Ladder, in partnership with Proof, Belly Bandit and Caden Concepts, launched the High Five Grant for Moms in 2018.
 The goal was to create an opportunity for women business owners who are caregivers, including stepmoms, first-time expecting moms and foster moms, to secure funding to grow and expand their businesses.
 To date, $32,000 has been awarded, and an additional $40,000 in grants will be awarded this year.
 Eight small businesses will be selected, and the public will vote on the top three winners, who will receive a $10,000, $5,000 or $2,500 grant.

-• The 2023 application period closed on July 30.
-Check back for future application dates.
+The 2024 application closed on May 24.
 A Hello Alice account is needed to apply.

 The Comcast Rise Grant is part of an initiative launched by Comcast to support the growth of small businesses focused on diversity, inclusion and community investment by awarding 500 grants, each totaling $5,000, to 100 businesses in five cities.
 Winners also receive business consultative services and mentoring, educational resources, creative media services and a technology makeover.
 Businesses must have been in operation for at least three years and have no more than 100 part-time or full-time employees.
 Note that certain types of businesses are ineligible, including nonprofits and tobacco/vape retailers or manufacturers.